Audio CDs:

 Before we burn the Audio CD, we unzip your .MP3 or .WAV files and use them to create a true Audio CD.

-The track order is determined by alphabetical sort order so start each track name with a 2-digit number using leading zeroes (see below).
+The track order is determined by alphanumeric sort order so start each track name with a 2-digit number using leading zeroes (see below).

 Step 3